Don't ignore conflicts. Deal with them before they get out of control!Designing instead of emergency rescue

 Think of your own life.
 Who are you in conflict with?
-Imagine to work things out, to resolve those conflicts.
+Imagine working things out, to resolve those conflicts.
 Think of the impact on all your relationships.
-Peace starts with each of us and sometimes we need to take the first step.
+Peace starts with each of us, and sometimes we need to take the first step.
 As Gandhi once said, “We must be the change we wish to see in others.”

 Communication can be very easy.
 But often it is not.
 Sometimes we say things and then later notice from the reaction of our conversation partners that they seem to have spoken to someone completely different.
 I didn't say that with the best will in the world. - Or did I say that after all?